Shaheen M Jun 19, 2026

 • Facility management and handover using COBie data exported from the Revit model

-Revit is used across every building type and construction sector:
+Revit is used across industries and project types for:

 • Residential: Multi-storey apartments, villas, housing developments